Conditions

 Otitis media causes

 Cells in the middle ear make a fluid that normally drains out through the eustachian tube and into the throat.
 But if the eustachian tube (the passage that connects the back of the nose to the middle ear) becomes swollen, the fluid can become trapped in the middle ear, forming a breeding ground for bacteria that can cause the area to become inflamed and infected.
-Children are at greater risk of ear infection than adults because of the small size and horizontal position of their eustachian tube.
+Children are at greater risk of ear infection than adults because of the small size and horizontal position of their eustachian tubes connecting the pharynx with the middle ears.
+So the infected fluid from the respiratory tract can easily spread into the ears.

 Bacteria and viruses can cause middle ear infection.
-Bacteria such as Streptococcus pneumoniae (pneumococcus), nontypable Hemophilus influenzae and Moraxella account for about 85% of cases of acute otitis media.
+Bacteria such as Streptococcus pneumoniae (pneumococcus), nontypeable Haemophilus influenzae and Moraxella catarrhalis account for about 85% of cases of acute otitis media.
 Viruses account for the remaining 15%.

 Otitis media symptoms